 Worship as Formation

-First, of course, is the Nursery, located downstairs from the main entrance,.
-It is open from 9:30-1:30 Sunday mornings.
+First, of course is the Nursery, located by the entrance off the parking lot and open from 9:30-1:30 Sunday mornings.
 In addition, the ushers have copies of Gretchen Wolf

 Pritchard’s Sunday Paper, Jr. for children to color and read.
-There are blue coloring bags with paper and crayons as well .
+Her illustrations neatly illuminate the Gospel reading for children.
+I heartily recommend Gretchen’s insightful commentary on the back page is recommended reading all parents.
+They also have blue coloring bags with paper and crayons.
 A child who is coloring may not look like he or she is doing anything but coloring, but is often absorbing the experience of worship precisely because the hands are occupied and the mind is free to think about the sounds and emotions that fill our worship.
-Finally, all children are welcome to come to Children's Church during the Liturgy.
+Finally, all children are welcome to come to Children's Church during the Liturgy of the Word.